Saudi Arabia: Health care

-Health care in Saudi Arabia is a national health care system in which the government provides free health care services through a number of government agencies.
+Saudi Arabia has a national health care system in which the government provides free health care services through government agencies.
 Saudi Arabia has been ranked among the 26 best countries in providing high quality healthcare.

-The Saudi Ministry of Health (MOH) is the major government agency entrusted with the provision of preventive, curative, and rehabilitative health care for the kingdom's population.
-The Ministry's origins can be traced to 1925, when a number of regional health departments were established, with the first in Makkah, Saudi Arabia.
+The Ministry of Health is the major government agency entrusted with the provision of preventive, curative, and rehabilitative health care.
+The ministry's origins can be traced to 1925, when several regional health departments were established, with the first in Makkah.
 The various healthcare institutions were merged to become a ministerial body in 1950.
-Abdullah bin Faisal Al Saud was the first health minister and served in the position for three years, with his main role to set up the newly formed Ministry.

-The Health Ministry created a friendly competition between each of the districts, and between different medical services and hospitals.
+The Health Ministry created a friendly competition between each of the districts and between different medical services and hospitals.
 This idea resulted in the creation of the "Ada'a" project launched in 2016.
 The new system is a nationwide performance indicator, for services and hospitals.
-Following the implementation of the new KPI tables, waiting times and other major measurements improved dramatically across the Kingdom.
+Waiting times and other major measurements improved dramatically across the kingdom.

-A new strategy has been developed by the Ministry, known as Diet and Physical Activity Strategy or DPAS for short.
-Many lifestyle issues in the country were causing bad lifestyle choices.
-This led to the Ministry advising that there should be a tax increase on unhealthy food, drink and also cigarettes in the region.
+A new strategy has been developed by the ministry, known as Diet and Physical Activity Strategy or DPAS for short, to address bad lifestyle choices.
+The ministry advised that there should be a tax increase on unhealthy food, drink, and cigarettes.
 This additional tax could be used to improve healthcare offerings.
 The tax was implemented in 2017.
-As part of the same strategy, calorie labels were added in 2019 to a number of food and drink products.
-Ingredients were also listed, not as an aim to reduce obesity, but also for citizens with health issues, to manage their diet.
+As part of the same strategy, calorie labels were added in 2019 to some food and drink products.
+Ingredients were also listed as an aim to reduce obesity and inform citizens with health issues to manage their diet.
 As part of the ongoing focus on tackling obesity, women-only gyms were allowed to open in 2017.
-A number of sports were offered in each of these gyms, including bodybuilding, running and swimming to maintain higher standards of health.
+Sports offered in each of these gyms include bodybuilding, running and swimming to maintain higher standards of health.